mobilecoinfoundation/mobilecoin/fog/ocall_oram_storage/trusted/README.md

 - If the ciphertext metadata from untrusted is all zeroes, then we assume this is the first time we access the block, and pass all zero metadata and data back to the Oblivious RAM.
-Effectively, we lazily zero the data segments in blocks living untrusted memory memory, and dont require that we write encryptions of zeros to every memory cell at initialization.
+Effectively, we lazily zero the data segments in blocks living untrusted memory, and dont require that we write encryptions of zeros to every memory cell at initialization.

 Authentication design